 There are many narrow slips in the cave that you must navigate by angling or contorting your body and several stretches where you must swim in near-total darkness.

 All in all, you have to maneuver roughly 700 meters into the cave until you reach the larger inner chambers where the archaeological site begins.

 You’ll have to climb up a slippery rock to the upper level of the cave, where a natural atrium of sorts opens up, where the minerals and crystals glitter in the beacon of your headlamps.

 Here is where you’ll find the pottery shards, which have been broken on purpose in a death rite, as the Mayans believed that by breaking the pottery, you could free the soul to go onto the afterlife.

 You’ll also find the remains of several human sacrifices, who were often members of the nobility – or even children – as the Mayans considered being sacrificed a great honor.

-You’ll be able to see bone fragments and skulls from some of the remains, and at the end of the tour you’ll see one of the most impressively preserved skeletons of all: the so-called “Crystal Maiden” (whom archaeologists now believe was actually a male), a nearly full skeleton completely encased in glittering crystals which have accumulated from minerals in the water over the centuries.
+You’ll be able to see bone fragments and skulls from some of the remains.
+At the end of the tour, you’ll see one of the most impressively preserved skeletons of all: the so-called “Crystal Maiden” (whom archaeologists now believe was actually a male), a nearly full skeleton completely encased in glittering crystals which have accumulated from minerals in the water over the centuries.

 Written by Allison from Eternal Arrival